-If you're looking for a specific lesson activity for a particular Bible story such as a "video" for the parable of the Prodigal Son, then look up your particular story in our LESSON IDEA forums.
+Looking for a lesson activity for a particular Bible story?
+Look up your story in our LESSON forums.

 Ideas for teaching with music in Sunday School.
 Notes on creating a Music Workshop in Rotation Model Sunday School.
 Classroom design, music and instruments, etc. Music in Christian Education.
 Song sources.
 Contemporary Christian music and music video resources.
 A free registration is required to view this forum.